omariut/Schedule-Balance-Transfer-API/README.md

 # Overview
-User can transfer balance now or later in bulk.
-After every successful transfer a transaction history will be created for both the accounts.
-Cash transaction(withdrawal or deposit) option is also available.
-In case of transfer failure no transaction history will be created and source account's balance will be adjusted.
+Users can transfer the balance now or later in bulk.
+After every successful transfer, a transaction history will be created for both accounts.
+A cash transaction(withdrawal or deposit) option is also available.
+In case of transfer failure, no transaction history will be made and the source account's balance will be adjusted.

 # Features: